Skip to Content

-Kids love creating handprint crafts and since Rudolph the Red Nosed reindeer is one of the most iconic characters of the Christmas season we knew we needed to start with him.
+Kids love creating handprint crafts, and since Rudolph the Red Nosed reindeer is one of the most iconic characters of the holiday season, we knew we needed to start with him.

-This handprint reindeer craft is perfect for young kids of all ages from toddlers to preschoolers to elementary aged children.
+This adorable handprint reindeer craft is perfect for children of all ages, from toddlers to preschoolers to elementary aged children.

 If you’re looking for a fun and easy Christmas craft for kids, read on below to see how easy it is to make this craft with your family.